github/training-kit/foundations/index.md

 1. Create a Fork of a repository needing contributions
 2. Follow the contribution pattern of the [GitHub Flow](https://guides.github.com/introduction/flow/), with the branch creation and commits happening on your fork of the repository
 3. Observe the Network and Members graph that offer visualizations of your commits and fork
-4. Merge the pull request
+4. Merge the Pull Request
 5. Observe your contributions in the original repository, having preserved your username as the author of the code
 {% endcapture %}{% include lab %}